ibexa/documentation-developer/docs/guide/checkout/local_orders.md

 ## Configuring local orders

-By default the shop sends the order after the checkout process to ERP.
+By default, the shop sends the order after the checkout process to ERP.
 But you can also disable using ERP and use the local order process instead.

 To do this, disable sending the order to ERP: